dteouch/bawang-content/en/chapter/hedersmedlem/body.md

-The computer science chapters honorary members
+The computer science chapter's honorary members
 ------------------------------

-An honorary member is a person that has especially supported the chapters interests and aspirations.
-To nominate a honorary member a motion is sent to the d-Directorate with a motivation, so that it can be brought up on the next chapter meeting for descision.
+An honorary member is a person that has greatly supported the chapter's interests and aspirations.
+To nominate a honorary member, a motion is sent to the d-Directorate with a motivation, so that it can be brought up during the next chapter meeting for decision.

 ## Members

--   Helen Lindkvist, Student counselor Media technology, 2015
+-   Helen Lindkvist, Student Counsellor for Media Technology, 2015
--   Alicja Lissenko, Student counselor Computer science, 2015
+-   Alicja Lissenko, Student Counsellor Computer Science, 2015
--   Kjelle och Heidi, Wardens, 2015
+-   Kjelle and Heidi, Wardens, 2015
 -   Lena Edvardsson, 2013
 -   Stefan Nilsson, 2013
 -   Henrik Eriksson, 2012
--   Britt Isaksson, Student counselor Computer science, 2008
+-   Britt Isaksson, Student Counsellor for Computer Science, 2008
--   Stefan Arnborg, Program responsible Computer science, 2005
+-   Stefan Arnborg, Program Responsible for Computer Science, 2005
--   Inger Larsson, Head of offices, 1997
+-   Inger Larsson, Chancery, 1997
 -   Yngve Sundblad, former Prodekanus, 1988
--   Stefan Östlund, Electrical engineering, 1983
+-   Stefan Östlund, Electrical Engineering, 1983
--   Katrin Rosenqvist, Engineering physics, 1983
+-   Katrin Rosenqvist, Engineering Physics, 1983
--   Johan Groth, Engineering physics, 1983
+-   Johan Groth, Engineering Physics, 1983

-### Helen Lindkvist och Alicja Lissenko
+### Helen Lindkvist and Alicja Lissenko

-Våra studievägledare gör helt otroligt mycket för att hjälpa sektionsaktiva studenter med att få studierna att gå ihop.
-De förtjänar ett tack.
+Our student counsellors do incredible work in helping students of the chapter improve their studies.
+They deserve our gratitude.

 ### Kjelle och Heidi

-Vissa är bättre än andra.
+Some are better than others.

 ### Lena Edvardsson